XiansAiPlatform/XiansAi.Website/docs/1-getting-started/3-activity-flow.md

 ## What are Activities?

-Activities are the building blocks of a flow which perform IO operations with the external world.
-They are the steps that are executed in a flow.
-Activities are defined as interfaces and implemented by classes.
+Activities are the fundamental building blocks of a flow that handle external interactions and IO operations.
+They represent discrete steps in your workflow that interact with external systems, such as:

-The `Flow` class defines the flow and orchestrates the activities.
-It calls the activities that are executed in the flow.
-However, the `Flow` class is limited in it capabilities.
-It cannot perform any IO such as reading from a file or database.
-You can consider it as a `configuration` of the flow, just that we have a full power of a programming language at our disposal.
+- Making HTTP requests
+- Reading/writing to databases
+- Calling external services
+- File system operations

+## Understanding Flow Architecture

+### The Flow Class

+The `Flow` class serves as the orchestrator and defines the sequence of activities to be executed.
+While powerful in coordinating activities, the Flow class itself:

+- Cannot perform direct IO operations
+- Should only contain workflow logic and activity coordination
+- Acts as a configuration layer using the full power of C#

+### Activities

+Activities are where the actual work happens:

+- Implemented as classes that inherit from `BaseActivity`
+- Define concrete implementations of IO operations
+- Can be tested and mocked independently
+- Are executed by the Flow orchestrator

 !!! info "Flow Constraints"
+    Flow.ai uses [Temporal](https://temporal.io/) as its underlying workflow engine.
+Temporal provides:
+    - Durability for long-running workflows
+    - Automatic retry mechanisms
+    - State management
+    - Error handling
-    Flow.ai uses the [Temporal](https://temporal.io/) services to run flows.
-Temporal is an workflow engine that is capable of running long-lived, robust and reliable flows.
-You can read more about Flow constraints [here](https://docs.temporal.io/workflows).
+    You can read more about Flow constraints in the [Temporal documentation](https://docs.temporal.io/workflows).

-## A Flow with 2 Activities
+## Example: Movie Suggestion Flow

-We will create a flow that demonstrates activity usage by integrating with two external APIs to propose movie suggestions for a users.
+Let's create a practical example that demonstrates activity usage by building a movie suggestion system.
+This flow will:

-## Workflow Class

-- Extend the `FlowBase` class to create a workflow.
-- Define the interfaces for the activities that will be used in the flow.
+1. Fetch user details from an external API
+2. Get movie suggestions based on the user information

+### 1. Define the Flow Class

+First, create the workflow class that orchestrates the activities:

 `> MovieSuggestionFlow.cs`